DEPARTMENT OF COMMERCE

 INFORMATION & TECHNOLOGY MANAGEMENT

-Functions of Information and Technology Management first organized in 1987 as the Division of Administration and became the Division of Administration and Information Technology in July 1999.
+Functions of Information and Technology Management were organized in 1987 as the Division of Administration and became the Division of Administration and Information Technology in July 1999.
 The Division reformed in July 2000 as two offices, one of which became the Office of Information Technology.
 In December 2003, the Office of Information Technology reorganized as the Office of Information and Technology Management, and moved under the Office of Support Services.
 In 2005, it reformed as a separate office under the Deputy Secretary.
 In July 2007, it moved to the Division of Administration and Technology.

 Information and Technology Management provides systems development, data processing, and microcomputer support and services to the Department, and manages the Department's major information technology projects.
 Information technology policies and standards also are developed by Information and Technology Management.

-DIVISION OF BUSINESS & INDUSTRY SECTOR DEVELOPMENT
+DIVISION OF BUSINESS GROWTH & ATTRACTION

 [photo, World Trade Center, 401 East Pratt St, Baltimore, Maryland] World Trade Center, 17th floor, 401 East Pratt St., Baltimore, MD 21202